agcdtmr/100DaysOfCloudDevOps/README.md

 - Ask, when stuck
 - Document your journey
 - Network and make friends
-- To have a lot of fun
+- Have a lot of fun

 ## Resources: